 Scams

-International students and scholars continue to be targets of scams in the U.S. In a scam, a perpetrator may try to trick you to obtain personal information (such as a Social Security Number), payment, or try to have you meet other demands.
-They may even threaten action such as deportation.
+International students and scholars continue to be targets of scams in the U.S. In a scam, a perpetrator may try to trick you to obtain personal information (such as a Social Security Number), payment, and/or try to have you meet other demands.
+They may even threaten action, such as deportation.

 The following information is important to keep in mind to avoid a scam: